HL7/davinci-epdx/input/pagecontent/index.md

 **The Payer Data Exchange (PDex) Implementation Guide (IG) is provided for Payers/Health Plans to enable them to create a Member's Health History using clinical resources (based on US Core Profiles established from FHIR R4) which can be understood by providers and, if they choose to, committed to their Electronic Medical Records (EMR) System.**

-The PDex work group has made changes to the original version of the IG following the publication of the final CMS Interoperability and Patient Access Rule.
+The PDex work group has made changes to the original version of the IG following the publication of the final CMS Interoperability and Patient Access Rule (CMS-9115) and the subsequent Advancing Interoperability and Improving Prior Authorization Rule (CMS-0057).

 The STU2 version of the IG incorporates changes to support the sharing of Prior Authorization information with members, providers and other payers.
 This is done through the profiling of the [ExplanationOfBenefit](PDexPriorAuthorization.html) resource.
+This version of the Implementation guide also introduces two Bulk APIs that enable the data available through the Patient Access API to also be made available to In-Network/Contracted Providers and Other Health Plans through the [Provider Access API](provider-access-api.html]) and the [Payer-to-Payer Bulk API](payertopayerbulkexchange.html).

 CMS Guidance defines two sets of data to be made available by payers in the Patient Access API:  Claims and Encounter Data and Clinical data.
 They provide links to specific implementations guides for the Patient Access API to provide guidance.
-Use of these implementation guides is not required, but if used these guides will provide information payers can employ to meet the requirements of the policies being finalized.
+Use of these implementation guides is not required but is recommended.
+If used these guides will provide information payers can employ to meet the requirements of the policies being finalized.
-The [CARIN Consumer Directed Payer Data Exchange IG (CARIN IG for Blue Button®)](http://hl7.org/fhir/us/carin-bb/STU2/) defines how Claims and Encounter Data are to be provided; This DaVinci Payer Data Exchange IG (PDex) and the [US Core IG]({{site.data.fhir.ver.uscore}}/index.html) define how Clinical Data is to be provided.
+The [CARIN Consumer Directed Payer Data Exchange IG (CARIN IG for Blue Button®)](http://hl7.org/fhir/us/carin-bb/STU2/) defines how Claims and Encounter Data are to be provided; This Da Vinci Payer Data Exchange IG (PDex) and the [US Core IG]({{site.data.fhir.ver.uscore}}/index.html) define how Clinical Data is to be provided.

 ### Background
 There are two parallel paths pursued by the CARIN Alliance (**C**reating **A**ccess to **R**eal-time **In**formation) and the Da Vinci Project related to providing health plan data to various stakeholders.
 CARIN Alliance approaches the issue primarily from a financial (claims) perspective, with some limited associated clinical data.
 The Da Vinci Project approaches the issue primarily from a clinical perspective and leaves financial data out of scope.